onnx/onnx-mlir/docs/README.md

 ```

 #### ONNX-MLIR (this project)
-Two environment variables need to be set:
+The following environment variables can be set before building onnx-mlir (or alternatively, they need to be passed as CMake variables):
 - LLVM_PROJ_SRC should point to the llvm-project src directory (e.g., llvm-project/).
 - LLVM_PROJ_BUILD should point to the llvm-project build directory (e.g., llvm-project/build).